pateketrueke/yrv/README.md

 > The `v` is for Svelte

-Built on top of [abstract-nested-router](https://www.npmjs.com/package/abstract-nested-router), so you can use nested routers
+Built on top of [abstract-nested-router](https://www.npmjs.com/package/abstract-nested-router), so you can use nested routers, also:

 - Advanced parameters can be used, e.g. `/:id<\d+>` &mdash; [see docs](https://www.npmjs.com/package/abstract-nested-router#params)
 - Conditional montage and redirection through props